-PUBLIC NOTICE IS HEREBY GIVEN that the Board of County Commissioners of Clark County in the State of Nevada (the "Board," the "County," and the "State," respectively), on will receive and cause to be publicly opened sealed bids and bids delivered electronically for the purchase of the bonds of the County particularly described below.
-Bids may be submitted electronically through BIDCOMP/PARITY as described under "BID PROPOSALS" below, or hand delivered (no bids will be received by facsimile or mail) to the Information Desk at the above-address, by the date and hour specified above (or other date and time specified via BIDCOMP/PARITY).
-See "MANNER OF BID SUBMITTAL" and "ELECTRONIC BIDDING."
+PUBLIC NOTICE IS HEREBY GIVEN that the Board of County Commissioners of Clark County, Nevada (the "Board" and the "County," respectively), on at the hour of 8:30 a.m. local time, for the 2009A Bonds and the 2009B-3 Bonds, or such other date and at such other time as is announced via Thomson Municipal News ("Munifacts") and/or PARITY ("PARITY") at the will receive sealed bids and will cause to be received electronically via PARITY for the purchase of the bonds of the County particularly described below.
+Bids must be delivered (no bids will be received by mail) to the Information Desk at the above-address, or must be submitted via PARITY, by the date and hour specified above (or specified via Munifacts or PARITY), to the Clark County Board of County Commissioners, c/o Mr. George Stevens, County Chief Financial Officer.
+(See "BID PROPOSALS" below.)

-Tuesday, October 20, 2009
+Wednesday, November 18, 2009

+INFORMATION DESK

+IN THE

-INFORMATION DESK IN THE ROTUNDA, FIRST FLOOR CLARK COUNTY GOVERNMENT CENTER 500 SOUTH GRAND CENTRAL PARKWAY LAS VEGAS, NEVADA
+ROTUNDA, FIRST FLOOR

+CLARK COUNTY GOVERNMENT CENTER

+500 SOUTH GRAND CENTRAL PARKWAY

+LAS VEGAS, NEVADA